Item added to cart

 • Spirituality

-Doing this exercise will illuminate which areas need strengthening, and you might find there are crossovers, such as finances with career; home cooking with home environment; or relationships with social life and joy.
+Doing this exercise will illuminate which areas need strengthening, and you might find that there are crossovers, such as finances with career, home cooking with home environment, or relationships with social life and joy.
 Our well-being is interconnected, and optimal wellness will depend on the balance of all areas together.
-We find balance by strengthening each area on its own in addition to all the areas as a whole.
+We find balance by strengthening each area on its own, in addition to all the areas as a whole.

 So is health or wellness more important than the other?
-No. In fact, that’s why the term health and wellness exists – to bring the two together to demonstrate that to truly be healthy and fulfilled, you can’t have one without the other.
+No. In fact, that’s why the term health and wellness exists —to bring the two together, demonstrating that to truly be healthy and fulfilled, you can’t have one without the other.

 Foods that benefit your physical well-being include: